PaulKinlan/paul.kinlan.me/content/en/2016-06-02-shadowdom-progressive-enhancement.md

 I fretted over this for a long time, I realised that I can still make these experiences progressive

-The first attempt was to have an HTMLUnkownElement called `<share-button>` that would then be enhanced with my custom class that handled all the logic for UI mangement, sharing and setting up the Shadow DOM.
+The first attempt was to have an HTMLUnkownElement called `<share-button>` that would then be enhanced with my custom class that handled all the logic for UI management, sharing and setting up the Shadow DOM.

 This approach was interesting, I could do everything that I needed with this, however it wasn't "Progressive".
 So I thought for a bit about how I would expect a developer to use this Web Component.